 Poor Management Team

 You hire someone you think will be a great general manager, kitchen manager, or bar manager, since the person has experience and excellent references.
 Then a few months down the road, not only don’t they manage the restaurant, they alienate staff, drink away the profits, or steal money—or all three.
 Unfortunately, the pressures and hours of the industry can crumble even the strong links, so check in regularly with management to ensure they are working at their highest potential.

 State and federal taxes come with hefty penalties, fees, and other assorted fines when paid late.
 But when a restaurant falls on hard times, it is often difficult to make payments on time.
 Some owners will avoid paying taxes entirely and hope they get away unscathed.
 It might work once, but tax negligence almost always ends in heavy fines, business closures, or even jail time.

 Bad Customer Service

-Depending on the type of restaurant you plan to open, you may need anywhere between $50,000 to $100,000 or more.
+Depending on the type of restaurant you plan to open, you may need hundreds of thousands of dollars or more to cover payroll and vendors until you turn a profit.
 Remember that the loan has to last you until opening day.
-Don’t go crazy buying new equipment and furniture.
+Don’t go crazy buying new equipment and furniture for a restaurant before serving a single customer.
 Buy what you need and consider the benefits of used equipment.
 Avoid putting anyone on payroll until as close to opening day as possible.
 Be frugal with your opening loan; don’t treat it like you just won the lottery.